Minor Soccer

 - Offers mandatory, licensed training for coaches

-- Is affordable, costing between $170 and $255 per child and inclusive - sponsorships are available on a case-by-case basis
+- Is affordable and sponsorships are available on a case-by-case basis

 - Is a great way to meet other children and families in our neighbourhood